kapilmamodia/08_Computer_Systems_and_Fundamental-tanmay-tacker-scaler-cs-fundamentals/networks/notes/Kapil_08_cs_fundamental_03_network.md

 ![client-server](https://upload.wikimedia.org/wikipedia/commons/thumb/c/c9/Client-server-model.svg/1280px-Client-server-model.svg.png)

 ### Peer-to-peer (P2P)
-- decentralized model - on one machine serving as server.
+- decentralized model - A network where each node (peer) acts as both a client and a server.
 - In the client-server model, many users trying to access a large file, such as a film, would put strain on one server.
 In the peer-to-peer model, many users on the network could store the same file.
 Each computer can then send sections of the file, sharing the workload.
 Each client can download and share files with other users.
 - In P2P - other protocol will not work like - http/https.
 It will work on BitTorrent protocol.